-The Department of English aims to develop the reading and writing skills of students, increase their understanding of contemporary discourse and literary heritage, and strengthen their creative and analytical abilities through excellence in research, teaching and service.
-Our higher degrees encourage students to prepare across several literary periods and genres, including:
+Students in our literature program develop reading and writing skills to increase their understanding of contemporary discourse and literary heritage, and strengthen their creative and analytical abilities.
+Our degrees encourage students to prepare across several literary periods and genres, including:

 Early British Literature